farhan-t-sami/image-repo/README.md

 python3 manage.py runserver
 ```
 - The app is ready for use!
-Go to localhost:8000 (or any other port preferred by your PC)
+Open your browser and go to localhost:8000 (or any other port preferred by your PC)